Welcome to the Little Shop of Surveillance Horrors!

 You might also think that advanced aspects of video management systems are only available to more advanced and bigger customers, or multinational retail chains.
-But it’s not the case: video management software such as AXIS Camera Station brings many of the same features that more advanced video surveillance customers can access, including:
+But it’s not the case: video management software brings many of the same features that more advanced video surveillance customers can access, including:

 - Simplified but secure system login

 - An intuitive user interface showing the location and coverage of all cameras in the system

 - Notification when cameras are not working or the view is obscured

 - Easy video playback, including video review through a mobile application

 - Smart search functionality to allow specific footage to be pinpointed

 - Easy video editing, redaction and masking to protect third-party privacy